Phenibut is classified as a dietary supplement. It is similar in its structure to the neurotransmitter gamma-Aminobutyric acid (GABA).

 Like many substances marketed without FDA approval, phenibut has a variety of claims suggesting that in addition to helping with sleep, it can:

-None of these claims have sufficient research evidence to endorse its use
+None of these claims have sufficient research evidence to endorse their use

 Phenibut is associated with the following side effects:

-Although there appear to be a scarcity of controlled research studies investigating the use of phenibut as a sleep aid, many reports (mostly case studies) suggest that phenibut use can lead to physical dependence and taking too much of the drug can be toxic and perhaps even fatal.
+Although there appears to be a scarcity of controlled research studies investigating the use of phenibut as a sleep aid, many reports (mostly case studies) suggest that phenibut use can lead to physical dependence, and taking too much of the drug can be toxic and perhaps even fatal.